Evolution of perturbed long nonlinear plane, ring and hybrid surface waves: The KdV equation and perturbed plane waves

-In this figure, for the strong perturbation of $\alpha = 0.5$ considered here and the perturbation width parameter $\beta = 20$ the fitted line has the gradient $0.76$.
+Eventually, all strong, long transverse amplitude perturbations split and travel sideways along the wavefront with two ring wave arcs being radiated as the perturbation travels bidirectionally along the wavefront.
+For long enough perturbations, { the $L^{\infty}$ norm $||d||_\infty$ of the difference between solutions of} the 2D Boussinesq--Peregrine system and the KdV$\theta$ equation is consistent with the model and scales as $\textit{O}(\epsilon)$.
+The computation parameters in table~\ref{table_soliton_convergence} correspond to figure \ref{Pert_Convergence}.
+In figure 5, for the strong perturbation of $\alpha = 0.5$ considered here and the perturbation width parameter $\beta = 20$ the fitted line has the gradient $0.76$.
 When the perturbation is wider, $\beta = 10$, the fitted line has a greater gradient 1.1.
 Therefore, for sufficiently long perturbations the KdV$\theta$ equation is accurate to $\textit{O}(\epsilon)$.
 We note that the KPII equation is valid too in this regime, as well as for narrower perturbations.
-However, the KdV$\theta$ equation is a much simpler model, which can be used to analytically describes the intermediate asymptotics of line solitons with sufficiently long transverse perturbations of arbitrary amplitude.
+However, the KdV$\theta$ equation is a much simpler model, which can be used { to describe the intermediate asymptotics of plane waves subject to sufficiently long transverse perturbations of finite amplitude.}